The Belles of St Trinian’s, 1954

 The cartoons proved popular and by 1954 they became the subject of a popular series of comedy films.
 The early films featured well-known British actors including Alastair Sim (in drag as the headmistress, but also playing her brother), George Cole as spiv “Flash Harry”, Joyce Grenfell as Sgt Ruby Gates, a beleaguered policewoman, and Richard Wattis and Eric Barker as the civil servants at the Ministry of Education for whom the school is a source of constant frustration and nervous breakdowns.
 Searle’s cartoons appeared in the films’ main title design.

 In 1954 the first film was released: The Belles of St Trinian’s.
 The film became the third most popular at the box office for that year.
-It’s also the first film appearence for a young 17 year old Barbera Windsor
+It’s also the first film appearance for a young 17 year old Barbara Windsor.

 It’s a new term at St Trinian’s School for Young Ladies, striking terror into the local residents and police.
 The school is heavily in debt, the teachers have not been paid for months, but they stay on, as no other school would touch them.